CarmenGP/bountyHunters/README.md

 * Composer installed
 * mySql
 ## METHODOLOGY:
-Agile with Scrum in mob programming mode
+* Agile with Scrum in mob programming mode
+* MVC  software design pattern
 ## NEXT STEPS:
 - Paginated list of hunts from most recent to least recent
 - Increase the list of outlaws